optiweigh/oak-examples/custom-frontend/open-vocabulary-object-detection/README.md

 Here is a list of all available parameters:

 ```
   -fps FPS_LIMIT, --fps_limit FPS_LIMIT
-                    FPS limit. (default: None)
+                        FPS limit for the model runtime. (default: None)
+  -media MEDIA_PATH, --media_path MEDIA_PATH
+                        Path to the media file you aim to run the model on.
+If not set, the model will run on the camera input. (default: None)
   -ip IP, --ip IP       IP address to serve the frontend on. (default: None)
   -p PORT, --port PORT  Port to serve the frontend on. (default: None)
- -m MODEL, --model MODEL
+  -m {yolo-world,yoloe}, --model {yolo-world,yoloe}
                         Name of the model to use: yolo-world or yoloe (default: yoloe)
- --precision PRECISION
+  --precision {int8,fp16}
-                    Model precision for YOLOE models: int8 (faster) or fp16 (more accurate) (default: fp16)
+                        Model precision for YOLOE models: int8 (faster) or fp16 (more accurate). (default: fp16)
+  --semantic_seg        Display output as semantic segmentation otherwise use instance segmentation (only applicable for YOLOE). (default: False)
 ```

 ### Model Options